jboss-developer/jboss-developer-shared-resources/guides/USE_JBDS.md

 Known Issues for JBoss EAP Quickstarts
 ------------

-You may see one or more of the following errors or warnings when you import quickstart projects into Red Hat JBoss Developer Studio.
+You may see one or more of the following errors or warnings when you import quickstart projects into JBoss Developer Studio.

 * **JRE System Library Problem: Build path specifies execution environment JavaSE-1.6.
 There are no JREs installed in the workspace that are strictly compatible with this environment.**